Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Diren (氐人): An aquatic tribe similar in appearance to the merfolks of Western mythologies.
 Mentioned in various ancient Chinese texts.

 - Diting (谛听): The steed of Bodhisattva Ksitigarbha in Chinese Buddhism.
 It symbolizes faithfulness and has the feature of many animals.
+In Journey to the West, Diting was the only being apart from Gautama Buddha able to identify a fake Sun Wukong.

 - Duoji (多即): A harbinger of fiery disasters mentioned in Shan Hai Jing.
 This Chinese mythical beast is described as wolf-like, red-eyed, and with a white tail.

 - Erzhong Ren (耳中人): A truly, truly weird creature introduced in the second story of Liaozhai i.e. the critically acclaimed Qing Dynasty compilation of Chinese supernatural stories.
 According to the tale, a scholar diligently practiced a mythical form of qigong, and one day, heard a tiny voice in his ear.
-The second time it happened, a miniature ogre actually crawled its way out.
+The second time it happened, a miniature ogre also crawled its way out.
 Unfortunately, before the scholar could have a heart-to-heart talk with the creature, a door knock startled the ogre and sent it scuttling away in panic.
 Thereafter, the scholar was delirious for half a year.
 It is up to the reader to decide whether author Pu Songling intended the creepy story to be a metaphor for schizophrenia.

 - Fei (蜚): A boar-like creature described in Shan Hai Jing.
 It has a serpent’s tail and only one eye.
 Also, the bringer of drought, pestilence, and famine.